bcmarcus/Drone/README.md

 ## Description

 The Drone Controller project is designed to provide a high level of control over a drone's movements.
-It does this by modifying the Servo library to allow for a wider range of pulse widths to be sent to the servos.
-This allows for more precise control over the drone's motors, and therefore its movements.
+Eventually, the goal is to have the entire system be completely autonomous with all calculations on board, however for now, most camera processing happens on a server connected to the drone.

+## PWM Types

+The higher the PWM type (where oneshot125 > oneshot42), the finer the fidelity.
+However, it cannot be polled nearly as often.

+## Installation

-## Modifications
+### Modifications

 The following modifications were made to the Servo library: